Teksta versija

 [21 June 2007]

 Section 18.
-(1) Participation is allowed in an auction if an application has been submitted within the time period specified in the advertisement and preconditions for the auction have been met.
+(1) Participation is allowed in an auction if an application has been submitted within the term specified in the advertisement and preconditions for the auction have been met.

 (2) Responsible officials of the organiser of the auction as well as other persons who, according to their office duties or individual tasks, are present at the sale of property at the auction (organisation, managing thereof) may not be buyers themselves and also may not buy on behalf of others.